anuachankunju/NanoDegree_DA_P5/README.md

 #####Interview #3
-Third person with whom I reviewed my graph with was a six sigma black belt of my team and here are the highlights from his comments: “This is an excellent visual for the given data set.
+Third person with whom I reviewed my graph with was a six sigma black belt of my team and here are the highlights from his comments:

+“This is an excellent visual for the given data set.
 However some minor improvements suggested are:
 * Use a standard title for the plots
-* Give a small description about the chart and it possible a link to the data set
+* Give a small description about the chart and if possible a link to the data set
 * Remove grid lines from the graphs as there is a mouse over event
 * First I didn’t notice the feature of highlighting the focused trend line.
 Please provide a note  at the bottom of the graph to move the mouse pointer to trend line;

 ######Final Design
-* Chnaged the title to a more meaningful and standard text.
+* Changed the title to a more meaningful and standard text.
 * Added a link to data set.
 * Removed the grid lines
 * Added a footer to the line chart about the mouse over feature.